kubernetes/release/README.md

 ### anago

-The main driver for created staged builds and releases.
+The main driver for creating staged builds and releases.
 This is what runs inside GCB after a job is submitted using `gcbmgr`.

 ### branchff